-The North Oyster/Diamond LAP aims to complement the goals and objectives of these documents, where possible.
+The North Oyster/Diamond local area plan (LAP) aims to complement the goals and objectives of these documents, where possible.

 With respect to certain matters over which the Regional District has no jurisdiction, but which are believed to be of community interest, this plan will articulate broad objectives but not specific policies.